HishamTarek74/Golyv/README.md

 **Endpoint:** POST /api/bookings

 **Description:** user can book a seat based in from & to city if it available.
 - Bearer Auth Token Required -> you can get from /api/login
+- email : hesham@gmail.com
+- password : password

 **Request Body:**